Skip to content

 To do any kind of authentication, you need to connect to some kind of database which will store your users' data.
 If you are already using Leaf DB or Leaf MVC, then your database connection will automatically be used by Leaf Auth, so you don't need to connect to your database again.

-If you are not using Leaf DB or Leaf MVC, you can connect to your database manually:
+If you are NOT using Leaf DB or Leaf MVC, you can connect to your database manually:

 php